Set CRAN mirror (required for non-interactive environments)

 1.2 First glimpse

-1.2.1 Convert a R data.frame to a polars DataFrame
+1.2.1 Convert an existing R data.frame to a polars DataFrame

 iris_polars